rekluzlabs/vaultcuisine/README.md

 Known limitations:

-Handwriting recognition accuracy is still limited — this is a known constraint of running a small on-device model rather than a large cloud vision model, and is actively being worked on.
+Handwriting recognition accuracy is still limited as this is a known constraint of running a small on-device model rather than a large cloud vision model, and is actively being worked on.
 The editing feature exists specifically to make imperfect scans fully correctable.
 Printed recipe structuring is solid; occasional ingredient/instruction boundary errors are still